denis-314/Heimdall----k8s/README.md

 - For the version of Heimdall exposed with Ingress service, I didn't find a way to add a subpath (http://domain/heimdall) to the custom domain (http://domain) configured with environment variables.
 - Environment variables can be defined in the deployment manifest file, but for some reason, they are not passed to the .env file inside the container (/conf/www/.env), so they need to be manually modified, either directly inside the container, but preferably in the persistend volume.

+---

-- Option 1: with "pathType: Prefix"
+- Option 1: with "pathType: ImplementationSpecific" (will redirect only to https 443)
 - Left side image: Ingress rule for Heimdall
 - Right side image: .env config file in the persistent volume

 ![image](https://github.com/denis-314/Heimdall----k8s/assets/112620749/4317324a-1ed7-4f76-accd-8007a592b0de)

-- Option 2: with "pathType: Prefix"
+- Option 2: with "pathType: Prefix" (will redirect only to http 80)
 - Left side image: Ingress rule for Heimdall
 - Right side image: .env config file in the persistent volume